flutter/website/src/release/upgrade.md

 The channel may receive occasional hot fixes for high-severity or high-impact issues.

-The Flutter team's plugins and packages are continually tested against the latest **stable** release.
+The continuous integration for the Flutter team's plugins and packages includes testing against the latest **stable** release.

 The latest documentation for the **stable** branch is at: <https://api.flutter.dev>